Kemps Ridley Sea Turtle Facts

 - Species: L. kempii

-The Kemps Ridley Sea Turtle primarily inhabits the Gulf of Mexico, which is a rather small range.
+Firstly, the awesome Kemps Ridley Sea Turtle primarily inhabits the Gulf of Mexico.
+Among similar marine species, this is a rather small range.
 However, individuals have also reached as far north as Nova Scotia.

 Within that range, it solely inhabits the neritic zone where it prefers areas close to shore, with depths of 160 ft (49 m) or less.
 This creature often inhabits regions of red mangrove, as well.

-Individuals primarily feed on snails, shrimp, and spider crabs.
-Its natural predators (aside from humans) include foxes, raccoons, weasels, and dogs.
+Additionally, most adult individuals primarily feed on snails, shrimp, and spider crabs.
+Its natural predators (aside from humans) include foxes, raccoons, weasels, and dogs, obviously, while onshore.